tainium/HOWTO_GCCH_OneDrive_Linux/README.md

 2. Navigate to **Azure Active Directory** -> **App registrations** -> **New registration**.
    - Provide a name for the application (e.g., "RcloneOneDriveGCCH").
    - Set the "Supported account types" to "Accounts in this organizational directory only".
-   - Set the "Redirect URI" type to "Public client/native (mobile & desktop)".
    - Enter `http://localhost:53682/` as the Redirect URI.
-This is the rclone default.
+This is the `rclone` default.
    - Click **Register**.

 ### Create Client ID and Secret